YutoJP

-What is the Japanese Customs Declaration Form?
+What is the Japan Customs Declaration Form?

 • Clearly write the flight code you used to arrive in Japan, for example: VN310, JL752, ANA123...